c-ruz/gwen-t-c-ruz/README.md

 + `placeSiege(card: SiegeCard): Unit` in the UnitBoard class.
 Receives a siege card and places it in the siege card section.
 + `placeWeather(card: WeatherCard): Unit` in the Board class.
 Receives a weather card and places it in the weather slot.

+Please read documentation in each class for more details.